berstend/puppeteer-extra/packages/puppeteer-extra-plugin-stealth/evasions/user-agent-override/readme.md

 If you don't provide any values this plugin will default to using the regular UserAgent string (while stripping the headless part).
 Default language is set to "en-US,en", default platform is "win32".

-By default puppeteer will not set a `Accept-Language` header in headless:
+Up until recently puppeteer would not set a `Accept-Language` header in headless by default:
 It's (theoretically) possible to fix that using either `page.setExtraHTTPHeaders` or a `--lang` launch arg.
 Unfortunately `page.setExtraHTTPHeaders` will lowercase everything and launch args are not always available. :)